Kelvinskell/vpc-role/README.md

 In the `defaults` directory, there are a number of variables:
 - access_key: Your AWS access key
-- secret key: Your aws secret key
+- secret key: Your aws secret key.
 - region: The specified region for the VPC to reside in.
 - az1 & az2: Availability Zones in which the subnets will reside.